Bentleigh Greens SC

 Bentleigh Greens Soccer Club is an Australian semi professional soccer club based in Cheltenham, a suburb of Melbourne, Victoria.
-The club was formed in 1986, by the Greek Cypriot community and currently competes in the National Premier Leagues Victoria.
+The club was formed in 1986, by the Greek Cypriot community and currently competes in the Victoria Premier League 1.
 Bentleigh made nationwide headlines when it became the first club below the A-League to make the semi-final of the FFA Cup in 2014.
 The Greens hit another milestone a year later when they claimed their first major trophy, the NPL Victoria title.
 In 2016, Bentleigh Greens became Victorian top-flight league premiers for the first time.

-Bentleigh are one of six state league teams to have eliminated an A-League team in the FFA Cup, along with Heidelberg United FC, Redlands United FC, Green Gully SC, Adelaide City FC, and Blacktown City FC.

 History

 Formation and early years

 In 1986, a small group of former members of Cypriot Community's Soccer Club, Central City, met at 15–17 Heffernan Lane.
 This group determined to create a strong Greek Cypriot based team in Melbourne.
 There were two previous failed attempts, one in the mid-1950s and secondly Central City from 1977 to 1983 which ran under the control of the Cyprus Community of Melbourne and Victoria from 1977 to 1980.

 The "Founders" at this initial meeting were Michael Christopher, Ray Georgiou, Andrew Nicolaou, Michael Iaonnou, Harry Theocharous, Phillip Philippou, Tony Antoniou and Harry Constantinou.
 After making a huge fund raising effort and gathering together 150 foundation members they were able to take over Greensborough SC and move it to Victory Park in the City of Moorabbin.
 The name of the club was changed to Bentleigh Greens.
 The green colours were retained.